hackerharker/Plant-Visually/README.md

 ## Libraries

-* Pandas- used for loading, storing and filtering data
+* pandas- used for loading, storing and filtering data
 * MatPlotLib- a heatmap that maps a number to a color was used to generate the chart
 * Numpy- used to create an index of the colors for the MatPlotLib heatmap
 * appJar- for the web application class GUI checkboxes